do-m-inik/IVAO-Aurora-Profile-per-RWY-Config/README.md

 - Fill the active RWYs in Aurora depending on the RWY Config
 - Fill the ATIS RWYs and Remarks depending on the RWY Config

-For now, it only works in Germany if you have the german sector file installed and not for CTR profiles.
+It works for Germany if you have a german FIR sector file installed on Windows.
-And also only on the Windows version of Aurora.

-This project is WIP, documentation how to use it exactly will be added in the future.
 As example how to use a config, there is my currently used config for EDDH_APP on this repository.
 You can also add different configs for different profiles.